 Our operations have consumed substantial amounts of cash since inception.
-We expect to continue to spend substantial amounts: to conduct further research and development, preclinical studies, Non-IND, IRB-Approved Clinical Studies and, if we decide to develop any of our AXA Candidates under an IND, Clinical Trials, of our current and future programs; to validate the manufacturing process and specifications for our AXA Candidates; to seek regulatory approvals for or identify alternate regulatory pathways to market for our AXA Candidates; and to launch and commercialize any products for which we receive regulatory approval or identify an alternate regulatory pathway to market, including potentially building our own commercial organization.
-As of

-December 31, 2018, we had \$79.5 million of cash and cash equivalents on hand.
-Based on our current operating plan, we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses, capital expenditure requirements and debt service obligations through .
+We expect to continue to spend substantial amounts for our current and future programs: to conduct further research and development, preclinical studies, Non-IND, IRB-Approved Clinical Studies and Clinical Trials for any AXA Candidate we elect to develop as a drug product candidate under an IND, as we plan to do for our AXA1665 product candidate; to validate the manufacturing process and specifications for our AXA Candidates; to seek regulatory approvals for or identify alternate regulatory pathways to market for our AXA Candidates; and to launch and commercialize any products for which we receive regulatory approval or identify an alternate regulatory pathway to market, including potentially building our own commercial organization.
+As of December 31, 2018, we had \$79.5 million of cash and cash equivalents on hand.
+Based on our current operating plan, we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses, capital expenditure requirements and debt service obligations through the second quarter of 2021.
 However, our future capital requirements and the period for which our existing resources will support our operations may vary significantly from our expectations, and we will in any event require additional capital in order to complete clinical development of any of our current AXA Candidates.
 Our monthly spending levels will vary based on new and ongoing development and corporate activities.
 Because the length of time and activities associated with development of our AXA Candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to: